timarcher/Drone/wiki/02-Electronics-Inventory/Electronics-Inventory.md

 # References
 ## Kore Multi-Rotor Carrier Board
 - Details about the Kore carrier board [can be found here](https://docs.spektreworks.com/carrier_board_v1_3_1/).
-- You down download STL files to 3d print a case for the board [from here](https://www.spektreworks.com/products/multi-rotor-pixhawk21-carrier-board).
+- You can download STL files to 3d print a case for the Kore carrier board [from here](https://www.spektreworks.com/products/multi-rotor-pixhawk21-carrier-board).
+We dont use this in this project, but it may be an option for yours.

 ## Cube Pilot
 Cube pilot product documentation [can be found here](https://docs.cubepilot.org/user-guides).